cyber-evangelists/threat-mon-rag/README.md

    git clone https://github.com/cyber-evangelists/threat-mon-rag
    ```

-2. Navigate to the project directory:
+2. Navigate to the project root directory:
    ```
-   cd threat-mon-rag
+   threat-mon-rag
    ```

-3. Download data from [this site](https://github.com/ThreatMon/ThreatMon-Reports-IOC) and add that folder into the same repository

-4. Make sure that the docker is installed on your system:
+3. Make sure that the docker is installed on your system:
    ```
    docker --version
    ```